Joint Embedding of Structural and Functional Brain Networks with Graph Neural Networks for Mental Illness Diagnosis

-After that, inspired by recent success of graph contrastive learning \cite{Velickovic:2019tu,Zhu:2020vf,Zhu:2021vs,Zhu:2021gx}, we employ a contrastive objective that distinguishes node representations of one view with graph representations of the other and vice versa:
+After that, inspired by recent success of graph contrastive learning \cite{Velickovic:2019tu,Zhu:2020vf,Zhu:2021vs,Zhu:2021gx}, we learn the model parameters by optimizing a contrastive objective that distinguishes node representations of one view with graph representations of the other and vice versa:

-This global-local contrasting mode encourages multi-scale consistency of graph representations \cite{Hassani:2020un} and is shown to be effective in graph-oriented end tasks.
+This global-local contrasting mode encourages multi-scale consistency of graph representations \cite{Hassani:2020un,Velickovic:2018we}.
 For optimization efficiency, we estimate the mutual information \(I(X; Y)\) in Eq. (\ref{eq:objective}) using Jason-Shannon Divergence (JSD) \cite{Hjelm:2019uk} described as